 Of course, police officers often make the case for new equipment or legal powers and many advocate tools they believe to be useful in dealing with those who mean us harm.
 Conversely, there is a duty on politicians to ensure such tools are truly necessary for the protection of the public.
 This requires a full public debate – something we did not have before Boris committed taxpayer money to purchasing these weapons.

 When viewed in context, the mayor’s proposal takes on an additional absurdity.
 The Met is already facing massive budget cuts.
 Between May 2010 and December 2014, we lost 1,847 uniformed officers from our boroughs, and nearly half of Londoners say they do not feel the police have a visible presence in their local neighbourhood.
 Water cannon are no substitute for police visibility, and as such are unlikely to bolster public confidence in our capital’s policing.

 The time has come for the mayor to make a dignified concession that his overtly-extravagant purchase was an ill-advised mistake.
 If he refuses, the public will undoubtedly conclude that he is more interested in continuing his militant posturing than doing what is best for the capital.
 Meanwhile, the onus is on the home secretary to hold firm and rule out the use of water cannon not only until the next election, but for good.

 Joanne McCartney AM is Labour’s London Assembly Crime Spokesperson.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.